 ISPO.com presents Frodeno's greatest successes, his social media channels, and his sponsors.

 Jan Frodeno is the first person ever to have won gold at the Olympic Games (2008 in Beijing) and a victory at Ironman Hawaii.
 Frodeno has even won the triathlon world championship a total of three times.
-In addition, Frodeno was the first triathlete ever to be voted Germany's athlete of the year
+Also, he is the only person to finish the Ironman distance in under 7,5 hours.
+In addition, Frodeno was the first triathlete ever to be voted Germany's athlete of the year.

 The greatest successes at a glance: